 close

 Worldwide, Germany is generally regarded as a country at the forefront of innovation and ingenuity.
-From gummy bears to coffee filters, over the years it has been the birthplace of a whole shipload of famous innovations.
-But did you know that the following everyday things are also German inventions?
+From glue sticks to coffee filters, over the years it has been the birthplace of a whole shipload of famous innovations.
+Did you know that the following everyday items are German inventions?

 1. Newspapers